-OMG, raising boys is so frustrating!
-I mean, raising girls is just as frazzling (I have both), but the raising boys thing is throat-punching me lately.
+I knew we all needed a list of books about raising boys because OMG, parenting boys is so frustrating!
+I mean, raising girls is just as frazzling (I have both), but the boy thing is throat-punching me lately.
 Ugh.

 Before I come over all negative and whiney, let me tell you the things I LOVE about raising my boy:

-1. No future or current periods to angst over
+1. No future or current period issues to angst over

 2. He loves a cuddle